-(k) Employee Must Give Notice
+(e) Notice Requirements

-An employee is required to provide notice in writing for leave to be approved.

-As far as practicable an employee absent on personal leave for personal injury or illness (except in exceptional circumstances) must inform the employer of the employee's inability to attend for duty within two hours of commencement time of normal duty on the day of the personal leave absence;
+- (i) An employee is required to provide notice in writing for Personal Leave to be approved. - (ii) As far as practicable an employee absent on Personal Leave for personal injury or illness (except in exceptional circumstances) must inform the employer of the employee's inability to attend for duty within two hours of commencement time of normal duty on the day of the personal leave absence.
 The employee is to state:

-- (1) the nature of the injury or illness and; - (2) the estimated duration of the absence. - (ii) As far as practicable an employee taking personal leave to care for members of their immediate family or household who are ill and require care and support, or who require care due to an unexpected emergency is to give the employer:

-- (1) notice prior to the absence of the intention to take leave; - (2) the name of the person requiring care and their relationship to the employee; - (3) the reasons for taking such leave; and - (4) the estimated length of absence. - (iii) As far as practicable and taking into consideration appropriate confidentiality requirements an employee experiencing family violence who is taking personal leave to attend to matters associated with family violence is to give the employer: - (1) notice prior to the absence of the intention to take leave; - (2) the reasons for taking such leave; and - (3) the estimated length of absence. - (iv) If it is not practicable for the employee to give prior notice of the absence, the employee must notify the employer at the earliest opportunity on any day leave is required and provide an estimation of the length of leave required. - (I) Evidence Supporting Claim
+- 1. the nature of the injury or illness; and - 2. the estimated duration of the absence. - (iii) As far as practicable an employee taking personal leave to care for members of their immediate family or household who are ill and require care and support, or who require care due to an unexpected emergency, is to give the employer: - 1. notice prior to the absence of the intention to take leave; - 2. the name of the person requiring care and their relationship to the employee; - 3. the reasons for taking such leave; and - 4. the estimated length of absence. - (iv) If it is not practicable for the employee to give prior notice of the absence, the employee must notify the employer at the earliest opportunity on any day leave is required and provide an estimation of the length of leave required.

+(f) Evidence Supporting Claim